Photo credit: Phaustov/iStock

 Fill up on international eats at Camden Market West Yard

 Skip breakfast.
-You won’t be needing that if you plan on hitting Camden Market’s street food hub.
+You won’t be needing that if you plan on hitting Camden Market’s West Yard, one of the best food markets in London.
 The cobbled square is a sight for sore eyes (and empty stomachs) with stalls including Yorkshire Burrito, Dutch Pancakes, Tongue ‘N’ Cheek Burgers, The Mac Factory, Arepazo Bros and much much more.
 It can easily be a lunch and early dinner thing if you spend enough time in the market to return for round two.

 Circular by name, cutting-edge by nature, going to gig at this iconic performing arts venue is a London rite of passage.
 Initially intended as a railway engine repair shed, it made its name in the ‘60s with ear-splitting rock concerts where the likes of Jimmy Hendrix, The Ramones and The Who would wow the crowds and stagger the building’s brick walls, though in time its versatility has advanced with age: poetry comps, theatre, fashion shows and high-flying acrobats all help to power the programming these days.

 In terms of things to do in Camden, Regent’s Park covers a lot of ground (along with its size, apparently 410 acres).
 There’s a boating lake, open-air theatre, thousands of roses to smell and playgrounds aplenty.
 Its large and open landscape makes the park a paradise for dog walkers, though don’t be alarmed when your pup’s barks are met with the cheeky pant-hoot of a chimpanzee.
 The ZSL London Zoo is also here…